Office of the Provost and Executive Vice President banner featuring Unit ID and two photos of groups of graduates in regalia celebrating commencement

 ABOUT CSU

 Colorado State University is one of the nation’s top public research universities and an institution on the rise.
-In the last decade, CSU has produced record enrollment, all-time highs in student diversity and student success, record fundraising far outpacing ambitious goals, groundbreaking research driven by a highly productive faculty, a campus revitalized by a transformational building campaign, and, perhaps most important, an unrivaled learning environment from which nine of 10 recent graduates say they would choose CSU again and rate their education as excellent.
+In the last decade, CSU has produced all-time highs in enrollment and success, record fundraising far outpacing ambitious goals, groundbreaking research driven by a highly productive faculty, a campus revitalized by a transformational building campaign, and, perhaps most important, an unrivaled learning environment from which nine of 10 recent graduates say they would choose CSU again and rate their education as excellent.
 To learn more about CSU, visit about.colostate.edu.

 POINTS OF PRIDE

-Eight CSU Points of Pride: 1.)
-CSU's research expenditures totaled $456.9 million in Fiscal Year 2022.
+Image description: 1.)
+CSU's research expenditures totaled $498.1 million in fiscal year 2023.
 2.)
-CSU dispersed $149 million in grant aid to undergraduates in 2020-2021.
+CSU currently has a 17:1 student to faculty ratio.
 3.)
-Nearly one in four CSU students is a first-generation college student.
+CSU's student body includes 20% Pell Grant recipients and 25% diverse enrollment.
 4.)
-CSU currently has a 17:1 student to faculty ratio.
+CSU dispersed $136 million in grant aid to undergraduates in 2021-2022.
 5.)
-85% of Rams secure employment or continued education within six months of graduation.
+90% of Rams secure employment or continued education within six months of graduation.
 6.)
-CSU's student body includes 20% Pell Grant recipients and 25% diverse enrollment.
+CSU was named the 2024 Forbes Magazine best educational employer in Colorado.
 7.)
-CSU was named the 2022 Forbes Magazine best educational employer in Colorado.
+Nearly one in four CSU students is a first-generation college student.
 8.)
 CSU ranked in the top 1% of universities worldwide as ranked by The Center for World University Rankings.

 THE CSU SYSTEM